-s are used to authenticate devices on a network.
-The device supports two types of certificates: • Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA) A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained. • CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
+Certificates are used to authenticate devices on a network.
+The device supports two types of certificates: • Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
+A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.
+CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
 The device has several pre-installed CA certificates.
-These forn nats are supported: • Certificate formats: .PEM, .CER, and .PFX • Private key formats: PKCS#1 and PKCS#12 Important lf you reset the device to factory default, all certificates are deleted.
-Any pre-installed CA certificates are reinstalled. • More Show more fields to fill in or select.
+These formats are supported: • Certificate formats: .PEM. .CER. and .PFX • Private key formats: PKCS#1 and PKCS#12 Important If you reset the device to factory default, all certificates are deleted.
+Any pre-installed CA certificates are reinstalled.
+Add certificate : Click to add a certificate. • More \checkmark : Show more fields to fill in or select.
 Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
-For • more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support .
-Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. • The context menu contains: • Certificate information: View an installed certificate's properties. • Delete certificate: Delete the certificate.
-Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
-Secure ke /store 🛈 : • Secure element (CC EAL6+): Select to use secure element for secure keystore. • Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.
+For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support.
+Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate.
+The context menu contains:

+- Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.